-- Evaluating the design and implementation of key controls over the Company's valuation process; - Involving internal valuation specialists to review the key assumptions used by management in determining the fair value of the investment property under construction, which included performing sensitivity analyses of key inputs in management's valuation and applying alternative valuation techniques in order to assess whether the valuation falls within an acceptable range as at 30 June 2023; and - Obtaining and reviewing available supporting evidence to evaluate the data applied in the determination of fair value.
+- Evaluating the design and implementation of key controls over the Company's valuation process; - Involving internal valuation specialists to review the key assumptions used by management in determining the fair value of the investment property, which included performing sensitivity analyses of key inputs in management's valuation and by applying alternative scenarios in order to evaluate whether management's valuation falls within an acceptable range as at 30 June 2024; and - Obtaining and reviewing available supporting evidence to evaluate the data applied in the determination of fair value.

-The Company's disclosures about fair value are included in note 9, which explains the basis on which the fair value disclosures for the investment property under construction was determined by the directors.
+The Company's disclosures about fair value are included in note 12, which explains the basis on which the fair value disclosures for the investment property was determined by the directors.